N8Hawes75/JetCat_Comms/README.md

 ```
 cat < /dev/pts/4 | hexdump -C
 ```
-To see the serial data in binary.
+To see the serial command data in binary.

 These instructions come from [stack overflow](https://stackoverflow.com/questions/52187/virtual-serial-port-for-linux)